 - The description for one of the watches you can put on your Rock Band character claims it to be "rock o'clock".

-- In Kingdom of Loathing, one of the hit messages when being bitten by a "toothy pirate" combines this with an Incredibly Lame Pun.
-"What time is it?
+- In Kingdom of Loathing, one of the hit messages when being bitten by a "toothy pirate" combines this with a pun: "What time is it?
 Tooth hurty."

 - Military personnel often gripe about exercises scheduled for "oh-dark-thirty."